How to Develop Great Reporting Skills

 In general conversation, people have a tendency to want to fill moments of silence with conversation.
 In an interview, try to avoid that.
 Often, if you let seemingly awkward silences go, an interviewee will fill that void with more information.

-A reporter should always, always ask to have an explanation.
+A reporter should never hesitate to ask for further explanation.
 If something's unclear, phrases like 'What do you mean by that?' or 'Can you explain that further?' often work.
 If someone's using a lot of jargon, ask them to explain what they're saying in laymen's terms.
 In general, you don't want to end an interview confused.
 Make sure you understand what the person said before you leave them or hang up the phone.

 The bottom line is, a journalist's job is to report what's happening.
 If you're unclear on something someone says to you, you won't be able to logically relay the story to the public.

 While some interviewers have the luxury of tape recording conversations, you'll have to do quick news stories without recording.
-Therefore you need to be able to quickly type what people are saying.
-And some people can talk very fast.
-While most reporters use a shorthand -- basically anything they themselves can read -- make sure to tell people who are talking fast to slow down.
-Also, if you miss something specific an interviewee said, cut them off, and ask them to repeat it.
+Therefore you need to be able to quickly type what people are saying, and some people can talk very fast.
+While most reporters use a shorthand – basically anything they themselves can read – make sure to ask people who are talking too fast to slow down.
+Also, if you miss something specific an interviewee said, feel free to interject and ask them to repeat it.